 Current High School students

-If you are interested in applying for a four-year Navy or Marine Corps scholarship, please visit the NROTC website for more information about the National Scholarship Application process and to begin your application.
+To apply for a four-year Navy or Marine Corps scholarship, please visit the NROTC website for more information about the National Scholarship Application process and to begin the application process.